West River (South Dakota)

 Since the 1960s and the rise of Indian activism, numerous Native Americans have returned to the reservations.
 Native Americans make up the fastest-growing segment of the population in the state as a whole.
 In the 1990s, Bennett County's population became majority Native American.
 From 2000 to 2010, the total Native American population in the state grew by 15 percent.

 Since the late 20th century, Native Americans have become more engaged in local, state and federal politics.
 Native Americans across the state overwhelmingly support the Democratic Party.
 In the 2002 elections, Oglala Lakota candidates won elections in Bennett County for county sheriff, one of the county commissioners, and a seat on the county school board.

 As of 2010, nearly 97 percent of West River's population was white or Native American, with less than four percent being African American, Asian, or Hispanic.

 Containing both Ellsworth Air Force Base and most installations of the South Dakota Army National Guard, West River has major military activities contributing to the regional economy.
 Only the South Dakota Air National Guard is located in East River (at Joe Foss Field in Sioux Falls).

-The majority-white voters of West River are politically more conservative and Republican than East River.
+The majority-White voters of West River are politically more conservative and Republican than East River.

 The state Republican Party is normally dominated by East River interests.
-Walter Dale Miller, the only governor from West River in the state's recent history, came to office in 1993 following the death of Governor George S. Mickelson.
+Walter Dale Miller, the first governor from West River in the state's recent history, came to office in 1993 following the death of Governor George S. Mickelson.
+Larry Rhoden is the second governor from West River, and came to office following Kristi Noem's departure in 2025.